impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 >&2 declare -F
 ```

 As we know, the `rbenv` command gets called by `rbenv init` in my `.zshrc` file, which is initialized by zsh when I open a new tab.
 That `rbenv` file, in turn, sources all the plugins, including my `rbenv-env` plugin.
-That plugin, in turn, calls `rbenv-which` [here](https://github.com/ianheggie/rbenv-env/blob/042e9ff/bin/rbenv-env#L21).
+That plugin, in turn, calls `rbenv-which` [here](https://github.com/ianheggie/rbenv-env/blob/042e9ff/bin/rbenv-env#L21){:target="_blank" rel="noopener"}.
 Finally, `rbenv-which` calls the `rbenv` shell function, which calls the `rbenv` file, which creates the infinite loop.

 OK, so if I uninstall `rbenv env`, then we likely won't have this infinite loop problem anymore.
 But if I uninstall that plugin, I will no longer have access to the RBENV-specific env vars that we might need to build some actual functionality into our hook.

 But do I really need `rbenv-env` to get those RBENV-specific env vars?
-I see [this line here](https://github.com/ianheggie/rbenv-env/blob/042e9ff/bin/rbenv-env#L28) which looks like it does what we want:
+I see [this line here](https://github.com/ianheggie/rbenv-env/blob/042e9ff/bin/rbenv-env#L28){:target="_blank" rel="noopener"} which looks like it does what we want:

 ```
 /usr/bin/env | egrep '^GEM|^RBENV|^RUBY|^RAILS|^PATH=|^NODE_|^NODENV_|^NPM_'